nightingale/nightingale.github.io/README.md

 -----------------

 ### Adding Clients, Staff and Locations
-First we need to add students and staff to the program.
-To do this, follow these simple steps
+    First we need to add clients and staff to the program.
+To do this, follow these steps:

 To **add a client**, click on the + button under the clients tab.
 Fill out the clients information and and click create